Jake Fraley Preview, Player Props: Reds vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the top team ERA among all MLB pitching staffs (3.71).
+- The Mariners have a 3.74 team ERA that ranks second among all MLB pitching staffs.

-- Mariners pitchers combine to allow the sixth-fewest home runs in baseball (150 total, 1.1 per game).
+- Mariners pitchers combine to surrender 153 home runs (1.1 per game), the fifth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.